-The intensity with which the film, Agora, portrays certain events in history is gripping.
-Alexandria, curator of ancient wisdom, and a beacon to sailors of the Mediterranean, is in throes of a major social upheaval.
+The intensity with which Agora portrays certain events in history is gripping.
+Alexandria, curator of ancient wisdom, beacon to Mediterranean sailors is in throes of a major social upheaval.
 Its world is turning upside down — shifting rapidly from the philosophy of logic and rational thought to an unquestionable, and unaccountable belief system: Religion.

 It was by accident that I got to see this film.
 Even without the extensive use of CGI, this Alejandro Amenabar film is a spectacle.
 Commendable performances by Rachel Weisz (as Hypatia), and Max Minghella make it much watch-able.

 My knowledge of Alexandria until now was limited to the magnificent lighthouse.
 Wanting to learn more I ordered a copy of The Rise and Fall of Alexandria after learning that one of the co-authors of the book, Justin Pollard, was the historical advisor to the film.